Used Car Myth Busters – Extended Warranties, History Reports and More

 Between private sellers and dealerships, finding a reliable used vehicle isn’t always easy.
-To help you navigate the marketplace, we’ve debunked three of the biggest myths about buying pre-owned vehicles.
+To help you navigate the marketplace, we’ve debunked three of the biggest myths about buying pre-owned vehicles, from extended warranties to the true car value.

 Myth #1: All extended warranties are scams.